priti07/WhiteBoard/README.md

 # WhiteBoard

-A white board made using HTML, CSS AND JavaScript
+A White Board made using HTML, CSS and JavaScript